Watching NPB/Pro Baseball in the Tokyo area

 https://npb.jp/games/2024/

-The All Star Game will be at Hokkaido for Game 1 (July 23rd) and Tokyo's Jingu Stadium for Game 2 (July 24th).
+The All Star Game was played at Hokkaido for Game 1 (July 23rd) and Tokyo's Jingu Stadium for Game 2 (July 24th).

 Guide to getting tickets

-Of the five teams in the Tokyo area, the Giants and Swallows have information available in English on their websites, including the option to buy tickets.
-Ticket details for the 2024 season will probably be announced around February.
+Of the five teams in the Tokyo area, the Giants and Swallows have decent information available in English on their websites, including the option to buy tickets.
+Other teams will require a Japanese phone number for signing up and even with the aid of Google Translate, acquiring tickets might be a big pain.

 Giants English Websitehttp://www.giants.jp/en/